Scottish Ornithologists' Club

 The Scottish Ornithologists' Club (SOC) is a Scottish ornithological body, founded in March 1936 at the premises of the Royal Scottish Geographical Society.
 As of 2008, the SOC has 2,200 members.
 The Club runs the Scottish Birds Records Committee, which maintains a list of birds recorded in Scotland.
 In 2007, the club was awarded the Silver Medal by the Zoological Society of London.
+The SOC publishes a quarterly journal entitled Scottish Birds.

 Waterston House

 The SOC has its headquarters at Waterston House in Aberlady, East Lothian.
 The building overlooks Aberlady Bay and the Aberlady Local Nature Reserve, the first LNR in the United Kingdom.
 The building is named after George Waterston (1911–1980), an ornithologist and conservationist who was Director of the Royal Society for the Protection of Birds (RSPB) in Scotland.
 It is said to house the most comprehensive ornithological library in Scotland, with over 3,500 volumes.